 Keeping You in Motion at Lakeshore Bone & Joint Institute

-Our specialty-trained podiatrists, Marc S. Bruell, D.P.M., Rachel L. Stern, D.P.M., Brian T. Damitz, D.P.M., Ronald E. Izynski, D.P.M., and Aaron K. Ruter, D.P.M., can diagnose and treat your plantar warts.
+Our specialty-trained podiatrists, Rachel L. Stern, D.P.M., Brian T. Damitz, D.P.M., Aaron K. Ruter, D.P.M., and Hassan Usmani, D.P.M., can diagnose and treat your plantar warts.
 Our podiatrists also provide any follow-up care you may need to maintain your foot health.
 While it may be possible to use nonsurgical treatments for your condition, if surgery is required, our doctors can expertly perform the procedure that is required.

 To schedule an appointment with one of our experienced podiatrists, please call (219) 921-1444 or request an appointment online.